Ibrahim0963/tradignview-indicators/README.md

 Weitere Skripte werde ich noch bald veröffentlichen :)

 ---
+# Trading terminology
+   - **Spread:** The difference between the bid price and the ask price.
+   - **Volatility:** The degree of variation in an asset’s price over time.
+Higher volatility indicates larger price swings.
+   - **Moving Average:** A statistical calculation used to smooth out price data to identify trends.
+Common types are the Simple Moving Average (SMA) and Exponential Moving Average (EMA).
+   -
+2. **Order Types:**
+   - **Market Order:** An order to buy or sell an asset immediately at the current market price.
+   - **Limit Order:** An order to buy or sell an asset at a specific price or better.
+A buy limit order is executed at the limit price or lower, and a sell limit order is executed at the limit price or higher.
+   - **Stop-Loss Order:** An order to sell an asset when its price falls to a certain level to limit losses.
+   - **Take-Profit Order:** An order to sell an asset when its price reaches a specified level to lock in profits.
+   - **Stop-Limit Order:** An order that combines a stop order and a limit order.
+It becomes a limit order once the stop price is reached.

 # Different types of markets
 ## 1. **Stocks**
    - **What are Stocks:** Stocks represent ownership in a company.
 When you buy a stock, you own a part of that company.